microsoft/terminal/doc/specs/#1595 - Suggestions UI/Snippets.md

   * We'd have inputs for the commandline, name, description.
   * Obviously, it'd be easy to have a "Add new" button (to open that dialog) on the snippets pane.
-  * We could have `wt save` open that dialog pre-populated, rather than just saving the command directly.
+  * We could have `wt save` open that dialog prepopulated, rather than just saving the command directly.
-  * We could even also find a way to pre-populate that dialog with the recent commands (from shell integration)!
+  * We could even also find a way to prepopulate that dialog with the recent commands (from shell integration)!
 * As a potential v2.0 of the snippets file schema, we may look to the `.vscode/tasks.json` schema for inspiration.
 That file supports much more